 The BSSID of the AP belonging to a multiple BSSID set is referred to as the transmitted BSSID if the AP includes the Multiple BSSID element in the Beacon frame that it transmits.
 In a multiple BSSID set, there shall not be more than one AP corresponding to the transmitted BSSID.
 The BSSID of an AP belonging to a multiple BSSID set is a nontransmitted BSSID if the AP's BSSID is derived according to 9.4.2.46 (Multiple BSSID element) and 9.4.2.74 (Multiple BSSID-Index element).
 Among all AP STAs in multiple BSSID set, only the AP corresponding to the transmitted BSSID shall transmit a Beacon frame.

 A nontransmitted BSSID profile represents information about a particular nontransmitted BSSID and consists of a set of elements that are carried in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element.
 Each nontransmitted BSSID profile, at a minimum, shall include the elements that are mandatory for that BSS (i.e., Nontransmitted BSSID Capability element (see 9.4.2.72), SSID element (see 9.4.2.2), Multiple BSSID-Index element (see 9.4.2.74) and FMS Descriptor element (see 9.4.2.75) when dot11FMSActivated is true and the TIM element (see 9.4.2.6) indicates there are buffered group addressed frames for this nontransmitted BSSID).
-The AP or PCP may include two or more Multiple BSSID elements containing elements for a given BSSID index in a Probe Response frame, a Beacon frame or a DMG Beacon frame.
+The AP or PCP may include two or more Multiple BSSID elements containing elements for a given BSSID index in a Probe Response frame, a Beacon frame, S1G Beacon frame, or a DMG Beacon frame.
 A nontransmitted BSSID profile consists of all elements carried in all such Multiple BSSID elements sharing the same BSSID index.
 When there is a need to carry a nontransmitted BSSID profile across multiple Multiple BSSID elements in a frame, an EMA AP shall not split an element in the profile into multiple Multiple BSSID elements, and it shall place the next element in the profile as the first subelement of the immediately following Multiple BSSID element. [#Ed – new paragraph]

-An AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Probe Response frame, Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Probe Response frames, Beacon frames or DMG Beacon frames.
+An AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Probe Response frame, Beacon frame, S1G Beacon frame, or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Probe Response frames, Beacon frames, S1G Beacon frame or DMG Beacon frames.
+An AP advertising a complete list of nontransmitted BSSID profiles shall set the Complete List Of NonTxBSSID Profiles field of Extended Capabilities element to 1.
+An EMA AP, when advertising a partial list of BSSID profiles, shall include Multiple BSSID Configuration element (see 9.4.2.237 (Multiple BSSID Configuration element)) in its Beacon frame, S1G Beacon frame, DMG Beacon frame or Probe Response frame to indicate the configuration of the multiple BSSID set.
+The BSSID Count field of the Multiple BSSID Configuration element indicates number of active BSSIDs in the multiple BSSID set while the Profile Periodicity field indicates the number of beacons a scanning STA is required to receive in order to discover all the active nontransmitted BSSIDs in the set.

 An unassociated non-AP STA may send a directed Probe Request frame containing Known BSSID element (see 9.4.2.252 (Known BSSID element)) to an EMA AP that advertises partial list of nontransmitted BSSID profiles to gather information on nontransmitted BSSIDs it has not discovered.
 An EMA AP, when transmitting a Probe Response frame in response to a Probe Request frame containing Known BSSID element, should not include the nontransmitted BSSID profiles for BSSIDs listed in the Known BSSID element.